Francine Welty Laboratory

 - Staff cardiologist at Beth Israel Deaconess Medical Center

 Dr. Welty's laboratory has shown that soy lowers systolic and diastolic blood pressure, triglyceride levels, inflammation (C-reactive protein [CRP]) and adhesion molecules (VCAM and ICAM) in hypertensive, prehypertensive and normotensive postmenopausal women and in women with metabolic syndrome and that a potential mechanism may be improvement in inflammation as evidenced by lower levels of CRP and adhesion molecules.
 She has also shown that equol producers have greater benefit than equol non-producers.
-Future studies include examining the effect of soy on endothelial progenitor cells.

 Dr. Welty's laboratory is performing genome wide association scans in the Amish to search for genes for type 2 diabetes and blood pressure.
 Genetics of biological aging is also being examined.